 - The government can buy the surplus using taxpayers’ money and store it for adverse times.
-In case, it doesn’t, it leads to a deadweight loss to society.
+If it doesn’t, it leads to a deadweight loss to society.

 - The government can also control the production of that product so that there is no surplus.
 It can do so by encouraging farmers to produce another product.

-- They can also encourage buyers to buy more by subsidizing their purchase or giving tax benefits.
+- They can also encourage buyers to buy more by subsidizing their purchases or giving tax benefits.

 - Or, the government leaves the seller to decide what they have to do with the surplus.
 The sellers who are able to sell all their stock gain, while those unable to sell incur a loss.